-- Insulation of your home or commercial property is something that should take priority, and one of the double glazing benefits is its extraordinary insulation capabilities.
+- Insulation of your home or commercial property should take priority, and one of the double glazing benefits is its extraordinary insulation capabilities.

-- Modern materials ensure an airtight fit, especially with uPVC frames, that conventional windows cannot match.
+- Modern materials ensure an airtight fit that conventional windows cannot match, especially with uPVC frames.

-- The two panes of glass trap warm air in and stop cold air coming in and vice versa.
+- The two panes of glass trap warm air in and stop cold air from coming in and vice versa

-- A well-insulated property brings with it many cost savings that ensure any capital outlay is soon paid back with interest.
+- A well-insulated property brings many cost savings that ensure any capital outlay is soon paid back with interest.

 - Double glazing benefits must be part of an overall insulation solution.